 Note.
 Additional basis adjustments may apply to partners claiming deductions for depletion.
-See Pub.
-541 for more details.
+See chapter 9 of Pub.
+535 for details.

 At-Risk Limitations

 Generally, if you have (a) a loss or other deduction from any activity carried on as a trade or business or for the production of income by the partnership and (b) amounts in the activity for which you are not at risk, you will have to complete Form 6198, At-Risk Limitations, to figure your allowable loss.